BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-Students should use the origin (0) as a reference when they mark real numbers on the number line.
-If they ignore the origin, they will mark real numbers at inconsistent intervals.
+Use the origin (0) as a reference when marking real numbers.
+If students ignore the origin, they will mark real numbers at inconsistent intervals.
 They should place positive numbers to the right, while negative numbers to the left side of the origin.

 Mistake 2